QG3 Google Docs: File Management

 - save a Google doc file as a PDF formatted file

 - understand the benefits of the PDF file format

 - manage the folders in my Drive space

-Begin with Part One by clicking on the + to expand the content block.
+After completing the vocabulary Game, begin with Part One by clicking on the + to expand the content block.